 What are Sunday Blues and what causes them?

-In short, it’s a habit.
+In short, it’s a habit (read more about habits here).
 Its a pattern of behaviour (actions, feelings and way of being) that is triggered by something (in my case it’s seeing the time, but your trigger could be something different e.g. you see a particular show on the TV, hear a particular radio show – like the Sunday chart show, you know it’s time to start to cook tea etc etc).
 It is a pattern of behaviour that is well trodden – in NLP we call is a strategy – the chances are that for years you’ve been running the same strategy.
 The thing with strategies is that they are a sequence of external things and things you do internally in your head – that always lead to a specific outcome.

 We run strategies in our head at an unconscious level for everything from getting up in the morning, brushing our teeth, falling in love, decision making, reassuring ourselves – you name it, there’s likely to be a strategy behind it.
 Top sports professionals like Tiger Woods and Andrew Agassi use NLP techniques consistently to achieve excellent results – in terms of strategies, they break down every little step of every little thing they do, so that they can understand it, change it if needed and then replicate their results again and again.

 Let’s change things up – let’s change and disrupt the strategy …5 ways

-NLP professionals have ways of changing people’s strategy quickly and permanently, but Im guessing you don’t have an NLP Practitioner or Master Practitioner on hand to do this for you right now, so below are some tips you can use yourself to start to disrupt the strategy – give it a go and see if it helps:
+NLP professionals have ways of changing people’s strategy quickly and for the long term, but I’m guessing you don’t have an NLP Practitioner or Master Practitioner on hand to do this for you right now!
+So, next best are some techniques or tactics you can do yourself to start to disrupt the strategy – give it a go and see if it helps:

-Enjoy the rest of your Sunday folks!
+Now, go and enjoy the rest of your Sunday folks!

 Laura is passionate about helping people realise their potential, and achieve the results they deserve.
 She believes, if you change your thinking, you can change your results.
-If you’d like to find out more about Unleash Your Potential, you can check out our NLP courses, coaching options, and link up with us via our Facebook page, follow us on Twitter or link up with Laura via LinkedIn.
+If you’d like to find out more about Unleash Your Potential, you can check out our NLP courses and coaching options, and link up with us via our Facebook page, follow us on Twitter or link up with Laura via LinkedIn.
 You can of course also email us at: email@example.com